SJ23 Tech Tip F10b, (Updated 2023-09-08) Bob Schimmel

 g - Time to BS with the crew in the pub.

-Partial Hoist Jib - Ideally all furling jibs, regardless of size, are full hoist which means the swivel is within 5" of the top of the foil.
-But if you convert the smaller Clark 110% hanked jib to furling it will result in a partial hoist jib with the swivel more than 5" down from the top.
+Partial Hoist Jib - Ideally all furling jibs, regardless of size, are full hoist which means the swivel rests within 5" of the top of the foil as in the far right image.
+But if you convert the smaller Clark 110% hanked jib to furling it will result in a partial hoist jib with the swivel well below the 5" down from the top of the foil.
 (See X image at right).
 This could result in a nasty halyard wrap.

-The swivel should always be hoisted to within 5" of the top of the foil as in the far right image.
 To deal with a partial hoist jib you have 3 choices:

 1 - If the luff is just short of fitting the foil length add a pennant at the tack to raise the jib so the swivel is within 5" of the top.